MichaeliusAChapelo/02285---AI-and-MAS-Programming-Project/README.md

 		5) Merge the plans for individual agents, and go back to step 4 for the next goals, until level is solved.

 6) Merge the plans for split levels, and output this to the server

+# Michaelius' ideas:

+1) Give agents a goal, translate into a destination.

+2) For each agent, do A* to goal destination.
+Compute distance maps.

+3) Use distance maps to locate conflicts.
+Calculate which agent has to wait the least.

+4) Once any agent has reached its destination, repeat from step 1 until solved.